Battle of Prostki: Background

-The battle
+Battle

-On the morning of October 8 first Tatar and then Lithuanian units reached the village, while main forces were some two hours behind them.
+On the morning of October 8 first Tatar and then Polish-Lithuanian units reached the village, while main forces were some two hours behind them.
 Gosiewski, who enjoyed numerical superiority over the enemy, decided to make the Prussians abandon their positions behind the river and destroy them in an open field.
 At the same time, he sent Tatars towards Lyck to face the Prussian reinforcements.

-In the first stage of the battle, the Lithuanians pretended to retreat after an initial clash.
+In the first stage of the battle Polish-Lithuanian pretended to retreat after an initial clash.
 This worked, as the Prussians crossed the river, while Waldeck, upon receiving news of Tatars, sent a cavalry unit of 500 towards Lyck.
 This unit was reinforced by the cavalry of Bogusław Radziwiłł, which soon afterwards clashed with the Tatars.

-When the main Lithuanian force attacked the Prussians, Waldeck ordered his troops to return behind the river.
+When the main Polish-Lithuanian force attacked the Prussians, Waldeck ordered his troops to return behind the river.
 Gosiewski attacked the Prussians, forcing them to retreat.
 Meanwhile, the Tatars crossed the Elk and attacked the camp.
-Soon afterwards they were joined by the Lithuanians.
+Soon afterwards they were joined by the Commonwealth forces.
 The unit of Bogusław Radziwiłł was completely destroyed, while Radziwiłł himself was captured.
-Prince Waldeck, with 500 soldiers, managed to escape, as the Tatars and the Lithuanians were too busy looting the Prussian camp.
+Prince Waldeck, with 500 soldiers, managed to escape, as the Tatars, Poles and Lithuanians were too busy looting the Prussian camp.
 Altogether, the battle lasted approximately five hours.